-HR leaders discuss the pros and cons of one of the hottest trends in the tech space
+HR leaders discuss the pros and cons of one of the newest trends in the tech space

 With HR leaders focused on boosting engagement, it may seem antithetical to suggest a meeting without communication.